cis-famu/oer-assignment-group-4-1/Chapter-1.md

 ## Introduction

 ## Basic Elements
+C++ program is a collection of one or more subprograms—called functions (collection of statements, and when activated, it accomplishes something
+- ‘Predefined’ or ‘standard’ functions are already written and provided in the system Every C++ program has a function called ‘main’, even if the program has one function The programming language consists of its own special symbols, words, and syntax rules (tell of statements are accepted or not in the program)
+- Semantic rules: determines the meaning of the instructions

 ### Comments
+Comments can be used to identify the author, date it was written, an explanation of the program and meanings of key statements
+- For the readers, not compiler
+Two types of comments: single-line and multiple-line comments -S.L. begin with / / and can be placed anywhere in the line
+   - Anything after / / is ignored by the compiler -M.L. are structured as / * and * /.
+   - Anything in between these symbols are ignored by the compiler

 ### Special Symbols
+Token: smallest individual unit of a program
+ - Divided into special symbols, word symbols and identifiers
+    - Mathematical symbols (+, -, *, /)
+    - English grammar (. , ; , ?, ,)
+    - Tokens: nothing can go in between these characters (<=, !=, ==, >=)

 ### Recieved Words (Keywords)
+Letters that make up a reserved word are always lowercase (i.e, int, float, double, char, etc.)
+ - Each is considered to be a single symbol
+     *Cannot be used for anything other than their intended use*

 ### Identifiers
+Identifiers: names of things that appear in programs, such as variables, constants, and functions
+- Some are predefined (can be redefined), others are defined by the user
+-  ex. ‘cout’ is a predefined identifier, ‘length’ is a user-defined identifier Can only be made up of letters, digits, and the underscore character C++ is case sensitive, number and NUMBER are considered different To tell if an identifier is illegal, it cannot have any spaces, numbers, or special characters

 ### Whitespaces
+Whitespaces include blacks, tabs, and newline characters
+- Used to separate special symbols, reserved words, and identifiers

 ### Review Questions

 ## Data Types
+C++ has three data type categories: Simple data type, Structures data type, and Pointers

 ### Simple Data Types